trivalchang/Tessseract_SDK_For_Windows_32/README.md

 ## Using the official release of Tesseract
 This is a simple method that I recommend.
 By following https://github.com/tesseract-ocr/tesseract/wiki, Tesseract will be installed with the shared libraries such as libtesseract-4.dll.
 These libraies are actually what you need to build your own application.
 However, you still need header files.

-In this repository, there are header files and shared library so you don't have to generate by yourself.
+In this repository, shared libraries are from Tesseract official release and the header files are compiled by myself.
+Now you don't have to generate these by yourself.
+Just download it.

 Suppose this repository is placed in "C:\Tesseract_SDK".
 To use the below code segment,

 ```
 #include <baseapi.h>